 Not meeting one another's emotional needs is the single greatest cause of affairs.
 When

 relationships are struggling, both men and women look elsewhere to get their emotional needs met and easily find

 themselves in the arms of someone "who appreciates them."

-If your spouse is unwilling to discuss an affair with you, refuses to stop seeing their lover,
+If your partner is unwilling to discuss the affair with you, refuses to stop seeing their lover,

 and accuses you of causing him or her to have the affair, you will have many challenges to overcome to get your

 Lack of trust in a marriage is definitely a major relationship killer.
 In her best selling